 Budapest:

 Single tickets are valid for one trip only using one mode of transport, even if jumping the tram for two stops.
-(Except on the Metro where a single ticket is valid for 60 minutes including any changes).
+(Except on the Metro where a single ticket is valid for 60 minutes including any changes within the metro system.)
 So if you have to change several times, with single tickets you will soon end up paying as much as in the world's most expensive cities.
 If you prefer to walk around at your own pace jumping on the occasional trolley bus, underground or tram as much for the experience as the transport, buy a coupon book with 10 single tickets.
 There are also short distance metro tickets for up to 3 stops and "transfer tickets" for two rides with a change on any means of transport.

 Other main cities: